LibrePlan/libreplan/doc/src/user/en/09-partes.rst

 *   **Name and Code:** Identification fields for the name of the work report type and its code.
 *   **Date:** Field for the date of the report.
 *   **Resource:** Worker or machine appearing on the report or work report line.
-*   **Order Element:** Code for the order element to which the performed work is attributed.
+*   **Project Element:** Code for the project element to which the performed work is attributed.
 *   **Hour Management:** Determines the hour attribution policy to be used, which can be:

     *   **According to Assigned Hours:** Hours are attributed based on the assigned hours.